Discover more from TeenDramaWhore

 There are individual season sets on DVD, as well as a complete series set available for purchase.
 Interestingly, season 4 came out on DVD in May 2007 and then the complete series followed just a few months later in November.
 Despite the offerings coming out so close together, I have no doubt many fans bought both and screamed, “TAKE MY MONEY!!!”

-“The O.C.” previously streamed on CW Seed, and until relatively recently, was streaming on Hulu.
-Now it’s available through HBO Max, as well as through Amazon Prime, iTunes, Google Play, and YouTube.
+“The O.C.” previously streamed on CW Seed.
+Now it’s accessible on Hulu and Max, as well as through Amazon Prime, Apple TV, Google Play, Vudu, and YouTube.

 One Tree Hill